The Best All-Inclusive Resorts in Mexico

 Ideal for: Wellness, kid-free, couples, friends, beaches, partying

 Outside, there are three pools that work for both the social butterflies and for those who prefer to put in their earbuds and zone out.
 Wandering around the grounds, you'll find DJs spinning, outdoor grills firing, and bubbles consistently flowing.
-The restaurants serve up food that makes you forget that this is an all-inclusive experience, my personal favorites being Mura House for sushi and Mi Carisa for champagne brunch.
-You can also stop by Palmera Lounge for a nightcap and cigar.
-The lounge is designed to be a throwback to 1940s Havana.
+The restaurants serve up food that makes you forget that this is an all-inclusive experience (my personal favorites being Mura House for sushi and Mi Carisa for champagne brunch.
+You can also stop by Palmera Lounge, with its 1940s Havana vibes, for a nightcap and cigar.

 Ideal for: Wellness, kid-free, couples, trip with mom, friends, outdoor, beaches, seclusion